rasmus-storjohann-PG/pathways-backend/MAPPING_OR_TO_LEGACY_SA.md

 # Mapping to OpenReferral

-seems the following fields are not as easily mappable:
+It seems the following fields are not as easily mappable:
 * `startDate` - seems this doesn't really exist for OpenReferral
 * `endDate` - seems this doesn't really exist for OpenReferral
 * `nationality` - can probably cover this with eligibility